djplaner/blog/docs/research/reflection-evaluation-and-collaboration-in-teaching/react-foundations/index.md

 Design research is a knowledge-using activity that offers prescriptions, embodied in artifacts, in an attempt to improve performance of some task.
 Design research is concerned with how things ought to be, with devising artifacts to attain goals (Simon, 1996).
 Often seen as the poorer cousin to traditional research design research can be found in fields as diverse as accounting, education and information systems.

-Since the 1990s interest in design research, based on the work of Simon (1996](#simon1996)), has grown within the discipline of education, usually under the name of design experiments.
+Since the 1990s interest in design research, based on the work of Simon (1996), has grown within the discipline of education, usually under the name of design experiments.
 A theme issue of Educational Research (Kelly 2003) examines the work of a number of active design-based researchers within education.
-Design experiments are prime examples of research that resides in the space of studies that offer potentially significant contributions to both theory and practice ([Burkhardt and Schoenfeld, 2003).
+Design experiments are prime examples of research that resides in the space of studies that offer potentially significant contributions to both theory and practice (Burkhardt and Schoenfeld, 2003).

 top